As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 What Discount Do They Offer?

-Youfit offers complimentary 3-month membership to veterans and first responders.
-You just need to show proper military/veteran identification to sign up, which includes:
+Youfit recently offered a complimentary 3-month membership to veterans and first responders.
+You just needed to show proper military/veteran identification to sign up.

 In any event, they actually do offer a military discount.